 Faridkot District, Punjab

-Faridkot District is an administrative district in the state of Punjab, India.
-It is situated about 200 km from Chandigarh, the state capital of Punjab.
-The district headquarters is located at Faridkot.
-Punjabi is the main language spoken in the district.
-The district covers a total geographical area of 1,458 km², including 1,413.01 km² of rural area and 44.99 km² of urban area.
+Faridkot is an administrative district in Punjab, India.
+The district is located about 200 km from Chandigarh, the capital of Punjab.
+Its administrative headquarters is in Faridkot.
+Punjabi is the major language spoken in the district.
+The district covers a total area of 1,458 km², including 1,413.01 km² of rural area and 44.99 km² of urban area.

 List of Tehsils in Faridkot District